Digital perms are one of the hottest hair innovations to come in the recent years.

 However, while it was good at giving me volume – it was still that “old-school” perm, and before long, it end up being a big frizzy mess.
 Plus, the grow out was awful, since my hair is naturally very straight.
 Digital perms seemed like the answer.
 It was a long process, but I was so excited, so I didn’t mind.

-I sat in the chair of my salon, listening to bad pop songs (that I secretly enjoyed, not gonna lie) for almost 5 hours, and when everything was done, I got up to check, and I saw minor waves… MINOR.
+The salon seemed nice enough – very nice, in fact.
+I sat in the chair of the salon, listening to bad pop songs (that I secretly enjoyed, not gonna lie) for almost 5 hours, and when everything was done, I got up to check, and I saw minor waves… MINOR.

 This was my first red flag, so I told the stylist about it, and he told me to go home and put some products in, because apparently a digital perm needs products to help bring out the curls.

-So I hope this post can help someone else, and make you aware and cautious before you spend your time and money on a digital perm.
-I’ve also done a lot of research since then (basically, I typed “my digital perm isn’t curly and I’m mad!” into Google), and found I wasn’t the only one.
+I hope this post can help someone else, and make you aware and cautious before you spend your time and money on a digital perm.